OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 shows the block is valid.
 Once completed by the miner, that miner will broadcast the new block, the certificate, and a checksum of the new EVM state to all other nodes.
 Then, every other node will validate the proof-of-work certificate and re-approve all transactions in the block.
+This includes the transactions to pay the miner their collected gas fee from the block.
+Once validated, the node's local state will update to include the new block, and it will continue propegating through the network.
-Once this is complete, all nodes will have their giant data structure holding Ethereum's state to update to include this new block.
-Finally, the block will be chained onto the blockchain and the global state of Ethereum will transition to include the new block.
+In general, once a node has propegated throughout at least 51% of the network, we can say the global state of Ethereum will transition to include the new block.

+In the proof-of-stake protocol, all mentions of gas being collected by miners are instead collected by validators.
+The process for adding a new block essentially stays the same.

 .. _gas: